 A company with $100 million of annual profit which succeeded in sustaining an 8 percent annual growth rate would be generating profit of $82.6 trillion a year by 2188 in an inflation-free environment.
 That's more than the current global world product of $78 trillion.
 In just 172 years.

-I know because about a half dozen accounts were opened in my name, with neither my permission nor knowledge, when I was covering Wells Fargo for the Gannett news chain.
+I know because about a half dozen accounts were opened in my name when I was covering Wells Fargo for the Gannett news chain, without my knowledge.

 Could be the people who opened them were trying to tell me something.
 Could be they were opening the accounts to call for help, much as Gotham used to run up the old Bat signal.